-The Royal Horticultural Society's Wisley Garden, near London, is where English gardeners go to be inspired.
-Its world famous collection of plants has been developing for more than 100 years.
-Open year round, it bursts with ideas and color in every season.
+If you're looking for English garden inspiration, the Royal Horticultural Society's Wisley Garden, near London, is the place to go.
+It's where serious English gardeners go for new ideas, techniques and the latest plant trends.
+The world famous collection of plants has been developing for more than 100 years.
+Open year round, RHS Wisley bursts with ideas and color in every season.

 It's a demonstration garden full of practical garden design ideas and cultivation techniques.
 Model gardens are laid out for different kinds of homes from small city gardens to wide manicured landscapes and forest walks.
 Wide mixed borders change with the seasons.
 There are wild and woodland gardens, beautiful rose gardens and trials fields where new flowers and vegetables are tested.